 Violations of the Privacy Standards and Security Standards might result in civil and criminal penalties, and ARRA increased the penalties for HIPAA violations and strengthened the enforcement provisions of HIPAA.
 For example, ARRA authorizes state attorneys general to bring civil actions seeking either injunctions or damages in response to violations of Privacy Standards and Security Standards that threaten the privacy of state residents.
+Moreover, the U.S. Department of Health and Human Services' Office for Civil Rights ("OCR") recently launched a formal HIPAA audit program.
+The audits are intended to assess compliance with HIPAA by both Covered Entities and Business Associates and will be conducted by OCR with assistance from a third party vendor.
+Issues identified during the audits may result in agency-imposed corrective action plans or civil monetary penalties.

-We might not be able to adequately address the business risks created by HIPAA implementation.
+We might not be able to adequately address the business risks created by HIPAA implementation and enforcement.
 Furthermore, we are unable to predict what changes to HIPAA or other laws or regulations might be made in the future or how those changes could affect our business or the costs of compliance.